 I didn’t realize that I was still affected by my cult upbringing and still in bondage until a lovely couple at my church was sharing during Sunday School about Messianic Jewish traditions they had observed in their recent stay in the Holy Land.
 I was looking forward to hearing all about it.
 I love history and different cultures.

 They started talking about holy days on the Jewish calendar and how Christ was incorporated into the celebrations in Messianic churches today.
 Then came trigger words used when I was growing up.
-They were Biblical terms that had been used in different ways in my childhood.
+They were Biblical terms that had been used in vastly different ways in my childhood.
 Suddenly, I was a little girl again.
-We had strict observances of Old Testament holy days, although devoid of Jesus’ finished work on the cross, and filled with oppressive laws and a hard, hard God.
+We had strict observances of Old Testament holy days, although devoid of Jesus’ finished work on the cross, and filled with oppressive laws from a hard, harsh God.
 I was overcome by the old familiar feelings of despair, anxiety, and alienation.
-The heavy chains of legalism constricted me and I couldn’t even breathe.
+The heavy chains of cultist theology constricted me and I couldn’t breathe.
 I thought I was going to explode.
-I raised my shaking hand and half screamed while choking out the words,”You all just don’t understand what this can do to you if it is without Jesus!”
-I can’t remember what else I said, but I was embraced with gentleness and love and a whole room full of people stopped and prayed for me and I gradually stopped crying the ugly cry.
+I raised my shaking hand and half screamed while choking out the words,”You all just don’t understand what this can do to you without Jesus!”
+I can’t remember what else I said, but I was embraced with gentleness and love and a whole room full of people stopped and prayed for me.
+I gradually stopped crying the big, ugly cry.

 After that, more triggers from certain events in my life appeared, which were always followed by panic and debilitating anxiety with tears.
 Months went by.
 Then a year.